Reading Apprenticeship at CSUMB

 Limited to CSUMB faculty (part- and full-time lecturers and tenure line)

 Let us know if you are interested in taking a Reading Apprenticeship 6-week, asynchronous online course offered through WestEd.
 Limited to CSUMB faculty.
-We will accomodate interested faculty if funds are available.
+We will accommodate interested faculty if funds are available.

 Reading Apprenticeship Communities of Practice